-All applications must be received via email by the above stated deadline of Thursday, May 30, 2013 at 5:00 p.m.
-Organizations that have been selected for a site visit will be contacted in August 2013.
+All applications must be received via email by the above stated deadline of Thursday, April 24, 2014 at 5:00 p.m.
+Organizations that have been selected for a site visit will be contacted in June-August 2014.
 Please do not call during this time period to check on the status of your application.
 All applicants will be contacted by e-mail regarding the status of their application in August or early September.
-Grants will be publicly announced at pre-game ceremonies in August/September 2013.
+Grants will be publicly announced at pre-game ceremonies in August/September 2014.
 Grant recipients will be expected to produce a brief report within one year of receiving funds.

 For questions or for more information, please contact:

-Violence Prevention Grant Applications: Email to Carolyn Della Maggiore at firstname.lastname@example.org
+Violence Prevention Grants: Email to Carolyn Della Maggiore at firstname.lastname@example.org

-Education Grant Applications: Email to Nicole Zongus at email@example.com
+Education Grants: Email to Nicole Catchatoorian at email@example.com

 You can also reach both of the above contacts by calling 877-JR-GIANT.